-Teaching & Learning - School Librarianship
+Teaching & Learning - Library Information Specialist

 The Library Information Specialist program is a 100% online program consisting of online synchronous courses.
 This certificate requires 24 credit hours for completion.

-See more information on our graduation rates, cost of education, and the median loan debts of students who complete the program, please review the gainful employment disclosures.
+For more information regarding our graduation rates, cost of instruction, and the median loan debts of students who complete the program, please review the gainful employment disclosures.

 University Admission Requirements

 A student applying to a graduate certificate program or as a graduate student at-large must: